-Whereas in-home services can provide respite care for a few hours a day, residential care is an option that provides professional care for a night, a weekend, or perhaps even a week.
+Whereas in-home services can provide respite care for a few hours a day or a couple of days, residential respite care, sometimes called short-term assisted living, is an option that can provides professional care for a longer period of time.
+For instance, residential respite care can be provided for as long as a couple of weeks.
 This kind of overnight respite care often takes place in dedicated units in hospitals or nursing homes, but there are also boarding houses in some areas that offer temporary services.
 Residential respite care can be an important service for families who are finding themselves stressed or burdened and need to take an extended break or vacation.